DevGorilla/DevGorilla.github.io/racing/2023_Desert_100/index.md

 Probably the coolest moment in lap 2 was on the final deep silty hill climb.
 I came around the corner into the silt with no momentum.
 There was a blue machine about a 1/3 of the way up hitting the rev limiter.
 Brapapapapapapp.
 The bike rising up with the RPM but sinking back down, an exhausted rider next to it.
 They were throwing their arms up and looking around.
 I stopped for a moment.
 Got into 1st and tractored up the hill.
 I saw we had an audience at the top.
 Stump Jumper volunteers camped out to watch the carnage.
 I should have focused more on modulating the clutch instead of looking their way.
 I killed the bike a few yards above the frustrated rider.
 "God Dammit".
 If you ride, you know starting halfway up the hill with no momentum is probably the worst way to take a hill.
 I hit the E-start.
 Throttle.
 Clutch clutch clutch.
 I got a cheer from the orange clad volunteers when I shot over the top.
 They knew how relieved I was to not have to fight the hill the way the rider I just roosted for the last minute was having to.
 Ok, it wasn't that cool but in that moment it was cool to have someone else sharing the small victory.

 A few minutes later, on the home stretch it began to snow.
-Visibility was hard.
+Visibility was bad.
 I had ran out of roll offs.
-Snow flakes were sticking to the goggles but without them I was getting hit in the  eye with my frosty nemesis.
+Snow flakes were sticking to the goggles but without them I was getting stung in the eyes.
 Slowed down, squinted, just kept moving.

 I rode in through the zig zag of the queue, over the stage, hammed it up for the crowd, and rode off to get my finisher tchotchkes.
 The only t-shirts left were small or XXL.
+Neither are my size.
 A few feet away from the table I dropped my bike and had to have a spectator help pick it up.
 I was sloppy.
 I'll be back next year in better shape, with a better go pro mount and hopefully I'll be handed a shirt that fits.

 <a href="https://stumpjumpers.org/sjmc/events-and-races/desert100/">Learn More about Stump Jumpers Desert 100!</a>